 As you can see from the table above, the number of candles (data points) increases when the time frame reduces.
 Based on the type of trader you are, you need to take a stand on the time frame you need.

 The data can either be information or noise.
 As a trader, you need to filter information from noise.
 For instance, a long term investor is better off looking at weekly or monthly charts as this would provide information.
-While on the other hand an intraday trader executing 1 or 2 trades per day is better off looking at end of day (EOD) or at best 15 mins charts.
-Likewise for a high frequency trader, a 1 minute charts can convey a lot of information.
+While on the other hand an intraday trader executing 1 or 2 trades per day is better off looking at the end of the day (EOD) or at best 15 mins charts.
+Likewise, for a high-frequency trader, 1-minute charts can convey a lot of information.

 So based on your stance as a trader, you need to choose a time frame.
 This is extremely crucial for your trading success because a successful trader looks for information and discards the noise.